pingleware/exempt-equity-token-offering/README.md

 In accordance with the Rule 144 compliance guide, no restricted securities may be resold during the first six months after the commencement of the offering; investors may resell their restricted securities after six months of the offering but before the first year (12 months) have lapse as long as Rule 144 reporting requirements have been satisfied; after the offering has lapsed for twelve months (1 year), unlimited public resale of restricted securities may commence without Rule 144 compliance.

-Important note: Only accredited investors can buy shares in 506(c) offering and those accredited investors may sell their holdings freely in the open market after thet have held the shares for at least 12 months from the date they fully paid for the shares.
+Important note: Only accredited investors can buy shares in 506(c) offering and those accredited investors may sell their holdings freely in the open market after they have held the shares for at least 12 months from the date they fully paid for the shares.
 For example, a company creates a private equity offering through the ethereum network, only 1% of the outstanding shares are sold in the first twelve months, then in month 15 another institutional investor buys 10% of the outstanding shares.
 That insttitutional investor must wait for 12 months after the payment for the shares is received before they can offer for sale to the public.

-A possible strategy to introduce new private equity offering and generate a market price after twelve months is for the founder to purchase a minimum of outstanding shares at the time that the offering commences, filing the SEC Form 3 as required, then wait for 12 months, submitting reports during the wait period, then offering their otustanding shares to the public, filing the SEC Form 4, keeping in mind that the market price must be at least the par value amount.
+A possible strategy to introduce new private equity offering and generate a market price after twelve months is for the founder to purchase a minimum of outstanding shares at the time that the offering commences (cannot exceed 1% of the outstanding. e.g. 1% of 100,000 = 1,000 - this rule prevents a pump-n-dump scenario by the insiders), filing the SEC Form 3 as required, then wait for 12 months, submitting reports during the wait period, then offering their otustanding shares to the public, filing the SEC Form 4, keeping in mind that the market price must be at least the par value amount.
 The founder shares could be offered on a secondary ethereum exchange which creates a market price that cna be used is market valuations and attract additional accredited investors to the private equity offering?
 If only the founder invested in the private equity offering for the first twelve months, the company's public float is still zero until the founder resells their outstanding shares on the secondary market. [the purpose of this strategy is to obtain a merket value when interest in the private equity offering is very low?]

 A possible secondary market for private equity offering for allowable sales is through LedgerDex.com see more at https://www.ledgerdex.com/about/.
 Conversion between ETH and WETH must be included in the smart contract, as well as the allowance permission must be in compliance with secondary resales of private equity offerrings.

-Other exchanges for acrredited investors to sell private equity tokens include,
+Other exchanges for acredited investors to sell private equity tokens include,

     Uniswap (https://uniswap.exchange) https://www.leewayhertz.com/tokens-on-uniswap-exchange
     Changelly (https://changelly.com/for-tokens)